1a1a11a/PyMimircache/docs/_build/html/_sources/User/installation.rst.txt

 $ sudo pip3 install matplotlib heapdict

-Third Step: Pip Install mimircache
+Third Step: pip Install mimircache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To install mimircache, simply run this command in your terminal of choice::